Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

 ### W3C CSS Validator
 - No errors or warnings were found on style.css
 - Bootstrap warnings were flagged but can be disregarded.

-## Issues

-- Internet Explorer not aligning pricing card-deck correctly.
-- iPhone 10x displaying a white line on the right side of all content.

 ## Testing Scenarios